pintugiri/Loan-Approval-Prediction-SQL-version-/README.md

      GROUP BY EducationLevel;
      ```

-6. **Calculate Ratios**
-   - *Question*: Calculate the debt-to-income ratio for each applicant, and identify those with a ratio over 0.4.
-     ```sql
-     SELECT ApplicantID, DebtToIncomeRatio
-     FROM LoanDB.LoanData
-     WHERE DebtToIncomeRatio > 0.4;
-     ```

 ### Loan Approval Prediction-Focused Questions

 For loan approval prediction, questions tend to focus on features like credit score, loan amount, and debt-to-income ratio, which are key indicators in predicting loan approval.